base-apps/angular-dynamic-routing/README.md

 The `dynamicRouting` module can configure states in one of two ways:

-1. Assign the state configurations to a `foundationRoutes` global variable
+1. Assign the state configurations to a `BaseAppsRoutes` global variable
-2. Pass the state configurations to the `$FoundationStateProvider.registerDynamicRoutes` method during the config phase of your application
+2. Pass the state configurations to the `$BaseAppsStateProvider.registerDynamicRoutes` method during the config phase of your application

 ## Modules